cpfaff/cafe/README.md

 * Do not provide full-text fields!

+Full-text fields contain information which is hard to process automatically.
-Rather defined clearly specified fields in a logical structure where the information that is provided can be harnessed for a facet search.
+We rather define clearly defined fields that either contain numeric or categorical values so the information that is provided can be directly harnessed for a facet search.

 ## Charter